Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Remind the class that subtraction is taking away one amount from another amount.

-- Write the steps of solving a subtraction story problem on the board on the whiteboard.
+- Write the steps of solving a subtraction story problem on the whiteboard.
 For example: Circle the numbers, underline the question, solve the number sentence, and answer the question (CUSA).

 - Explain each step to the class.
 For example: Circle the numbers: Circle the numbers they see to choose what numbers will be used in their subtraction number sentence.
 Underline the question: Underline the question to find clue words telling to subtract.
 Note clue words such as left, take away, less than, and remain.
 Solve the number sentence: Use the minus and equal sign to solve the problem.
 Answer the question: Use a complete sentence to answer the question.